ProGamerGov/ComfyUI_pytorch360convert_video/ReadMe.md

 ### Create 360 Sweep Video Frames

 This node will generate video frames by sweeping through one or more equirectangular images.
 Frames will be saved to the specified directory.

+Use this node if you have limited memory available, and then use [FFmpeg](https://www.ffmpeg.org/) to convert the frames to a video.

 ### Create 360 Sweep Video Frames Tensor